Quantum-Codes/jeeadv_2024/README.md

 All this data was already available publicly through the published JIC reports available on the jeeadv website.
 This is just a more readable form (excel sheets or CSVs).

-The goal of the project is to provide all data of the JIC report in a more accessible way to all students in form of an excel spreadsheet which they can utilize make better decisions for the JOSAA councelling 2025 and to also put them in a readable format for those curious about performance statistics.
+The goal of the project is to provide all data of the JIC report in a more accessible way to all students in form of an excel spreadsheet which they can utilize make better decisions for the JOSAA councelling 2025 and to also put them in a readable format for those curious about performance statistics.<br>
+Also for anyone curious, the whole `main.py` has a lot of comments explaining the code and how it works and which decisions were made, so you can also check that out to understand how the data was processed.

 ## Accessing the Data